-Each school will identify one team of students to present their project to a panel of judges.
-These teams may be as large as needed to develop the project, but for presentation purposes should be narrowed down to 5 student representatives.
-Often teams use PowerPoint slides as part of their presentation (use slides that aren't too wordy and avoid using too many slides), but you can also include a short video (no longer than 2 minutes), a model, or other display.
-Just make sure that the materials you use in your presentation can be clearly visible on a video screen.
-The total presentation must be no more than 7-10 minutes.
+Each school, after-school program, club, and any other student organization will identify a team of 5 student representatives to present their project to a panel of judges.
+The competing teams may be as large as needed to develop the project, but for presentation purposes should be narrowed down to 5 student representatives.
+Often teams use PowerPoint slides as part of their presentation (use powerful slides that aren't too wordy and avoid using too many slides), but you can also create a model or other display.
+If you use a model or other display, make sure that the materials can be clearly visible on a video screen.